Bruce D. Broussard: Career

-Broussard received a degree in business from Texas A&M University and a Master of Business Administration from the University of Houston.
-He is a certified public accountant.
-He has spent his career in the health-care field.
 Beginning in 1990 he was vice president and treasurer for Continental Medical Systems.
 Three years later he became chief financial officer at Sun Healthcare Group.
 During the next year he was chief financial officer and executive vice president at Regency Health Services.
-From 1997 to 2000 he was chief executive officer of Harbor Dental.
+From 1997 to 2000 he was CEO of Harbor Dental.

 In 2000 Broussard began working for US Oncology, which was acquired by the McKesson Corporation in 2010.
-For six years, he served as the company's chief financial officer.
+For six years, he was the company's chief financial officer.
 He became president in 2005 and was head of investor relations.
-He was also in charge of pharmaceutical services, pharmaceutical distribution, marketing and growth initiatives.
-He became chief executive officer of US Oncology in 2008, and chairman of the board a year later.
-In 2013, he became president and CEO of Humana.
+He was also in charge of pharmaceutical services, pharmaceutical distribution, marketing, and growth initiatives.
+He became CEO of US Oncology in 2008, and chairman a year later.